Jim Ross is undoubtedly one of the greatest wrestling announcers of all time and ‘The Voice’ of the WWE.

 He never asks you to work any harder than he’s willing to work, he never asks you to put in more hours than he’s willing to put in, he is relentless and detail orientated.
-There is no question about who the boss is when it come to crunch time and decision making time.
-That’s very refreshing because when I was in WCW more often than not there wasn’t a clear understanding who the decision maker was.
+There is no question about who the boss is when it comes to crunch time and decision-making time.
+That’s very refreshing because when I was in WCW more often than not there wasn’t a clear understanding who the decision-maker was.
 When you get that many strong personalities together and that many big egos and bigger than life personalities you have to have a strong leader.

 Which wrestler would you most like to see do a spoken word tour?

 There are a lot of guys, I would like to see Stone Cold do one, I think that would be good.
-He worked during the territory days, he knows what it was like to make little or nothing and work everyday to find his way to the promise land.
+He worked during the territory days, he knows what it was like to make little or nothing and work every day to find his way to the promised land.
 Austin would be very good if he were to do one,

 I’ve done a couple of similar things with (Jerry ‘The King’) Lawler, his journey began as a fan that actually got into the wrestling side of things and he would have some wonderful stories.

 If Bobby Heenan were healthy and could speak clearly he might be at the top of the list.
 He went through the territory days and he did everything basically there was to do in the business and was great at all of them, and his stories will be pretty timeless.
 Plus he’s got a natural sense of humour and wonderful comedic timing.